prototypefund/reproducible-website/_docs/source-date-epoch.md

 endif ()
 ```

-The above will work only with GNU date.
-See POSIX shell example on how to support BSD date.
+The above will work only with GNU `date`.
+See the POSIX shell example on how to
+support BSD date.

 ### Meson